 - Following patterns that other developers can recognize and understand is likely to save time and enhance the chance of project success

-- Approaches that have been studied and proven to reduce the chance of success should be viewed unfavorably
+- Developers should unfavorably view approaches that have been studied and proven to reduce the chance of success

-My general contention is that the field of software development is often dominated by people or groups considered to be authorities, that dogma is pervasive, and that developers are often socialized out of critical thinking.
-Learning lessons based on experience rather than rote memorization of principles is important.
-When an approach is categorized as an anti-pattern, there is no further explanation necessary for critical thinking on the topic, and other software developers feel they can safely ignore the approach.
-This creates a toxic culture in the field of software development where useful approaches are often overlooked.
-A positive path forward is to keep an open mind, continue evaluating knowledge based experience and experimentation, and to learn not to shoot down other based on received knowledge.
-Most importantly, stop categorizing people’s ideas as anti-patterns when you simply disagree with them.
+My general contention is that people or groups considered to be authorities often dominate the field of software development.
+It creates pervasive dogma that socializes developers out of critical thinking.
+Learning lessons based on experience rather than rote memorization of views is essential.
+When pundits categorize an approach as an anti-pattern, there is no further explanation necessary for critical thinking on the topic, and other developers feel they can safely ignore the approach.
+It creates a toxic culture in the field of software development where developers often overlook useful approaches.
+A positive path forward is to keep an open mind, continue evaluating knowledge-based experience and experimentation, and to learn not to shoot down others based on received knowledge.
+Most importantly, stop categorizing people’s ideas as anti-patterns when you disagree with them.